Make-School-Courses/DevOps-Security/03-Lesson03/deploy.md

 # Class 3: Deployment on AWS

 ## Activities
+  - Groups present the top 10 attacks of 2017

   - Quick chat about cloud
   - Pair and share about AWS services (EC2, S3, lamba, Elastic Beenstalk, Database storage) (each group study one of them for 15 min and present)